fraunhoferhhi/vvenc/README.md

 The Fraunhofer Versatile Video Encoder (VVenC) is a fast and efficient "real-world" VVC encoder implementation with the following main features:
 - Easy to use encoder implementation with five predefined quality/speed presets;
-- Perceptual optimization to improve subjective video quality;
+- Perceptual optimization to improve subjective video quality, based on the XPSNR visual model;
 - Frame-level single-pass and two-pass rate control supporting variable bit-rate (VBR) encoding;
 - Expert mode encoder interface available, allowing fine-grained control of the encoding process.